skadauke/rwb-train/README.md

 # RStudio Server Pro Training Environment

 Docker image for an Intro to R training environment using RStudio Workbench (formerly called RStudio Server Pro).
 This image is based on [rstudio/rstudio-workbench](https://hub.docker.com/r/rstudio/rstudio-workbench).
-It automatically generates a configurable number (up to 999) of training accounts, which can be useful for Intro to R courses such as [Intro to R for Clinicians](https://github.com/skadauke/intro-to-r-for-clinicians-rmed2020) at the [R/Medicine 2020 Virtual Conference](https://www.r-medicine.com).
+It automatically generates a configurable number (up to 999) of training accounts, which can be useful for Intro to R courses such as [Intro to R for Clinical Data](https://github.com/skadauke/intro-to-r-for-clinical-data-rmed2022) at the [R/Medicine 2022 Virtual Conference](https://r-medicine.org).

 ## Features

-The `Dockerfile` extends [rstudio/rstudio-server-pro](https://hub.docker.com/r/rstudio/rstudio-server-pro) by adding:
+The `Dockerfile` extends [rstudio/rstudio-workbench](https://hub.docker.com/r/rstudio/rstudio-workbench) by adding:

 - The `libxml2-dev`, `vim`, and `git` packages
 - The `tidyverse`, `rmarkdown`, and `devtools` R packages